BluAS, shuffle your albums with BluOS

 First, an artist is randomly selected, so that every artist on your NAS has an equal chance.
 Second, an album is randomly selected and played.
 BluAS uses an own index containing all your available artists and its genre.
 This allows a quick selection of the albums!

-If BluAS detects another app being used, it returns to an unset status, the progress bars disappear, the autoplay mode stops, and... the Artist button turns to red.
+If BluAS detects another app being used, it will lose its standby status, the album progress bar disappear, any autoplay will not continue, and... the Artist button turns to red.

 Button layout overview